9dots/tech-and-tape/k-2/kindergarten/lesson-plans/lesson-18/lesson.md

 ![explore-three](./images/explore-three.png)

-- [ ] **Challenge** the class to identify the portion of the code that is repeating and the number of times it repeats.
+- [ ] **Challenge** the class to identify the portion of the code that is repeating and the number of times it repeats on the board.

 <iconp type='question'>What direction in this code can be repeated?
 How many times does it repeat?</iconp>